torvalds/linux/Documentation/driver-api/mei/mei.rst

 provides support for computer/IT management and security features.
 The actual feature set depends on the Intel chipset SKU.

-The Intel Management Engine Interface (Intel MEI, previously known as HECI) is the interface between the Host and Intel ME.
+The Intel Management Engine Interface (Intel MEI, previously kanalwn as HECI) is the interface between the Host and Intel ME.
 This interface is exposed to the host as a PCI device, actually multiple PCI devices might be exposed.
 The Intel MEI Driver is in charge of the communication channel between